Leader in Spinal Surgery and Fusion

 WMC ranks in the top 10% in the nation for spinal surgery and fusion

-Williamson Medical Center has been recognized as being in the top 10 percent of hospitals in the United States for spinal surgery and fusion for medical excellence in quality and complication rates.
-The 2017 Medical Excellence Award is from CareChex®, a division of Comparion®.
+Williamson Medical Center has been recognized in the past as being in the top 10 percent of hospitals in the United States for spinal surgery and fusion for medical excellence in quality and complication rates.
+The Medical Excellence Award is from CareChex®, a division of Comparion®.

 CareChex is a medical quality rating system designed to assist hospitals in improving the quality of inpatient care and promoting medical excellence to consumers, payers and employers.

 Michael McNamara, M.D., WMC’s chief of surgery, said this award is not an individual award, but the result of a team effort.

 “This is all about our staff,” McNamara said.
 “It’s not so much about the surgeons as it is the team.
 They are the ones doing the heavy lifting.
 I talk a lot about the surgical experience and that is from the time you decide to have surgery until you are in the car going home.
 The whole experience is a positive thing for us at Williamson.
 We do that better than almost anybody.
 So when you win an award, if it talks about good outcomes and value, that is a team trophy.
 I want our team to have ownership and they do.”

 Dr. Thane Forthman, president and CEO of CareChex, said CareChex allows the public to make informed decisions regarding the quality of medical care.

 “We are pleased to acknowledge Williamson Medical Center has achieved an exceptionally high level of performance for medical excellence in spinal surgery and spinal fusion,” Forthman said.
 “Williamson Medical Center’s performance is a benchmark other medical centers should seek to emulate.”

 John Klekamp, M.D., orthopaedic surgeon and former chief of surgery at WMC, said he sees this designation as patient satisfaction.